 A Bear Market can be created on Wall Street by economic forecasts, increasing interest rates, slowing earnings growth, world events, and government economic policies.
 Small business values are driven by earnings, more specifically the Discretionary Earnings or EBITDA of the business.
 That’s it, earnings drive value for SMBs.
 Because the stocks of publicly traded companies are liquid and easily bought and sold, they are susceptible to speculation and when the economic winds shift, they become volatile.
 Privately held SMBs are not subject to speculation and are held for long term investment by the owners, thus their values are not driven by speculation.
 They do not experience meteoric growth in a Bull Market, nor do they plummet in a Bear Market.
-In fact, the only time the value of a privately held business is of any real concern is when the owners are contemplating selling the business.
+The only time the value of a privately held business is of any real concern is when the owners are contemplating selling the business.

 What Does Affect the Value of a Small-Midsize Business?